S4iz4r/Core-Keeper-simple-fishing-bot/README.md

       The bot presses the 5 button from time to time to make sure that it has the fishing rod in its hands, in case there is any accidental click or scroll during the process.
+      Also remember to set "Alt + 1" to do the same as mouse right button (this is to prevent accidental clicking).

 - 4- Run main.py.
      * You will see that some options appear to select: